papis/papis/doc/source/default-settings.rst

     Whether or not to allow direct unicode characters in the document fields to be exported into the BibTeX text.

-.. papis-config:: bibtex-export-zotero-file
+.. papis-config:: bibtex-export-file

     A boolean value that can be used to add a ``"file"`` field to exported BibTeX entries.
 The files are added as a semicolon separated string.

+    This entry used to be named ``bibtex-export-zotero-file`` and should be used instead.

 .. _add-command-options: